junxit/us-congress-bills-119/metadata.md

 - 2025-06-12 — Placed on the Union Calendar, Calendar No. 126.
 - 2025-06-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 119-159.
 - 2025-06-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 119-159.
+- 2025-06-23 — Considered under suspension of the rules. (consideration: CR H2858-2860)
+- 2025-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1520.
+- 2025-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-06-23 — Mr. Bilirakis moved to suspend the rules and pass the bill.
+- 2025-06-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2858-2859)
+- 2025-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2858-2859)